Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 991, 2 units

-This course introduces students to two broad philosophical traditions, hermeneutics and phenomenology that underlie the theory and practice of research in depth psychology.
+This course introduces students to hermeneutics and phenomenology, two broad philosophical traditions that underlie the theory and practice of research in depth psychology.
 Historical, conceptual, and methodological foundations of both traditions are examined.
 Critical problems and conundrums in the theory and practice of hermeneutics and phenomenology are addressed, as well as cultural and ethical perspectives and implications.

 Depth Psychology and the Sacred: The Experience of the Sacred